`The peculiar risk lay in the possibility of

 much which was unseen, and which contributed to my comfort; but

-save for a general impression of automatic organization, I fear I
+save for a general impression of automatic organization, I fear

 can convey very little of the difference to your mind.

-`In the matter of sepulchre, for instance, I could see no
+`In the matter of sepulchre, for instance, I

 signs of crematoria nor anything suggestive of tombs.
 But it